 How to ACT with ARM’s Data Quality Information!

-Data Quality (DQ) information can be found in different places and formats as explained on ARM’s Understanding Data Quality Webpage.
-Many embedded QC variables in ARM’s data products are bit-packed, which means that multiple tests can be flagged at the same time.
-Additionally, if problems are discovered with the data a Data Quality Report (DQR) is created to alert data users.
+Data quality (DQ) information can be found in different places and formats as explained on ARM’s Understanding Data Quality web page.
+Many embedded quality control (QC) variables in ARM’s data products are bit-packed, which means that multiple tests can be flagged at the same time.
+In addition, if problems are discovered with the data, a Data Quality Report (DQR) is created to alert data users.
 These DQRs are visible through Data Discovery, included with data orders, and available through a web service.

 This all sounds great, but it can also become overwhelming very quickly when starting to work and visualize this information!
 That’s where the Atmospheric data Community Toolkit (ACT) can help!
+ACT is an open-source library that provides code for all parts of the data exploration life cycle.

-For this example, we’ll be using data from the newly upgraded MFRSR (includes new 1625 nm channel) at SGP E11, specifically the Diffuse Hemispheric Narrowband Irradiance for Filter 4.
+For this example, we’ll use data from the newly upgraded multifilter rotating shadowband radiometer, which includes a new 1625 nm channel, at the Southern Great Plains E11 site near Byron, Oklahoma.
+Specifically, we will look at the diffuse hemispheric narrowband irradiance for Filter 4 (673 nm).

 The first thing I do when downloading data through ARM’s Live Data Web Service, using this ACT function in the same script, is visualize it.
+Note that all times in these plots are in UTC.

-As seen in the first plot, there is something interesting going on but how can we explore this more?
-With radiation measurements, it helps to add in a day/night background and while we’re at it we can clean up the files to be cf-compliant so we can easily utilize the QC modules in ACT and plot up the corresponding QC variable (second plot).
+As seen in the first plot, there is something interesting going on, but how can we explore this more?
+With radiation measurements, it helps to add in a day/night background.
+This background is shaded yellow during daylight hours andgrey during night with a dashed gold line plotted vertically at solar noon.
+While we’re at it, we can clean up the files to be CF-compliant so we can easily use the QC modules in ACT and plot up the corresponding QC variable (second plot).

-From this plot, we can see that there are some values falling below the set valid minimum overnight which is somewhat expected with this instrument but also during the day along with some points failing the valid maximum.
-Removing data failing QC does help but there still are some abnormal values so I can easily apply a stricter maximum limit of 0.4 W/m2 and we can get a nice view of the usual irradiance profile.
+From this plot, we can see that some values are falling below the set valid minimum overnight (red shading on Test 2 from 0700-1200 UTC), which is somewhat expected with this instrument.
+But it is also happening during the day along with some points failing the valid maximum (red lines around solar noon on the test 2 and test 3 QC plot).
+Removing data that failed the valid minimum and maximum tests does help, but there still are some abnormal values.
+I can easily apply a stricter maximum limit of 0.4 W/m2, and we can get a nice view of the usual irradiance profile.

-In looking at the data in the morning hours, there still seems to be something strange going on so let’s check the ARM DQRs for this instrument.
-In doing so, we can see that there is a period of data flagged for a shadowband misalignment.
-In a similar manner to how we excluded the minimum and maximum tests, we can exclude data flagged by DQRs.
+In looking at the data in the morning hours (roughly 1200-1800 UTC), something strange still seems to be going on, with the oscillations in the measurement so let’s check the ARM DQRs for this instrument using ACT’s built in function for interacting with the DQR webservice.
+In doing so, we can see a period of data flagged for a shadowband misalignment which shows up as the red block on test 5 in the QC block.
+Similar to how we excluded the minimum and maximum tests, we can exclude data flagged by DQRs.

 The code at the end is only 33 lines long, including comments, and shows how tools like ACT can help make data exploration easier, especially when it comes to ARM’s QC information.

-ACT has a lot of other features that we welcome you to check out and that we will be blogging about in the future.
+ACT has a lot of other features that we welcome you to check out and that we will blog about in the future.
 As always, we are happy to help users spin up on using it and welcome any contributions back to it!
-Please visit our ACT repository under the ARM Github organization.
+Please visit our ACT repository on GitHub.